This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 Some times it smells.
 The Harris Ranch feedlot covers over 800 acres and can accommodate up to 250,000 head of cattle right next to I-5.
 It can be ripe at times.
 You will probably want to have your vehicles air on recirculate between exits 349 (north end) and 334 (south end).

 People drive fast on I-5!
 I don’t mean a little fast, but really fast.
 The legal speed limit is 70 mph, but most are going more than 80 mph.
-If you don’t drive this fast, staying in the right lane would seem to make sense.
+If you don’t drive this fast, staying in the right lane will keep you and other, faster drivers safer.

 However, the trucks are usually in the right lane, and they only drive a max of 65 mph.
 We tend to stay in the left lane and keep an eye on the rearview mirror for those rushing to overtake us.